ZupIT/ritchie-docs/content/en/Formulas/Configure Inputs.md

 ## Docker volume mapping configuration

-Each volume that will be mapped must be informed about its origin and destination, using a colon ":" as a separator.
+For each volume that will be mapped, you must inform its origin and destination, using a colon ":" as a separator.

 #### Example:
 the source directory being `/home/user-name/folder` and the destination directory `/mount/folder`